karrierekick-dev/Freescout-Custom-Workflow-User/README.md

 ## Note
 If you have workflows that should not be associated with an existing user, it's advisable not to use this patch.

-Instead of using a real user's account, you may create a special account specifically for your workflows.
-For example:
-- First name: Bob
-- Last name: Doit
-- Email: bob.doit@yourdomain.com
-- Position: Support
-- ...

 To undo this patch, use your backup.